 They had a turnover of 30 million euros and only made 200,000 euros, before tax.
 Such long periods between buying and receiving stock resulted in tiny profit margins and a very low-value business model.
-The company needed discount lines to finance inventory and growth, accumulating 14 million euros of debt with banks and paying high-interest rates.
+The company needed discount lines to finance inventory and growth.
+This accumulated 14 million euros of debt with banks and paying high-interest rates.

 They asked for help to sell the company, convinced that, with a turnover of 30 million euros, their company would be worth a lot.
 No matter how much we explained to them that turnover does not translate into value, they would not listen.
 It wasn’t until they started receiving offers that they finally understood the reality of their company’s value.

-Significantly few investors were willing or interested in buying a company that generated little profit, had accumulated so much debt and posed such a significant risk of bankruptcy.
+Significantly few investors were interested in buying a company that generated little profit, had accumulated so much debt and posed such a significant risk of bankruptcy.

-Companies with low-profit margins and long periods before receiving profits are burdened with debt.
+Debt burdens companies with low-profit margins and long periods before receiving profits.
 The owner makes a minimal profit by removing any debt from the transaction price to calculate the shareholder price.

 You may be interested in Why is company valuation important?

 It is essential not to confuse the company’s value with the value of shares.
-Whatever the value of a company’s shares is, it does not affect the value of the company but the other way around.
+Whatever the value of a company’s shares is, it does not affect the value of the company.
 The value of the shares results from the company’s value minus its debt.

-When valuing the company, the net financial debt is subtracted from the value of the company.
+When valuing the company, we subtract the net financial debt from the value of the company.
 All financing that currently pays interest is financial debt.
 If the shareholders have put up 60% of the money and the financial creditors 40%, the value of the shares will be only 60% of the company’s value.